TCGV/blog/_posts/2024-06-24-easy-wins-for-generative-ai.md

 I believe it's important to provide a real world example to illustrate how these principles can be applied in practice.
 At [MindMiners](https://mindminers.com/en), we offer innovative web and mobile market research solutions.
 Our customers create surveys on our platform and collect responses from our proprietary respondents panel via a mobile app.

 One of the most time-consuming user flows on our platform is the questionnaire creation process, so we decided to focus on improving it.
-A common task for survey creators is listing options for multiple-choice questions based on the question text.
+A common low cognitive complexity task for survey creators is listing options for multiple-choice questions based on the question text.
 To streamline this, we added a button for generating options.

 Here's how it looks: